nsidc/qgreenland/doc/user/how-to/adding-data.md

 In addition to shapefiles and GeoPackages, there are additional new layer types that can be created also, such as **SpatialLite Layer** and **Virtual Layer**.
 Descriptions for all layer types can be found in the **Reference** tab.

+## Creating a Custom Clipping Boundary Polygon

+You can create your own custom boundary polygon layer to extract features from.
+Follow the instructions above on [Creating New Shapefiles and GeoPackage Layers from Scratch](#Creating-New-Shapefiles-and-GeoPackage-Layers-from-Scratch) to draw a polygon layer from scratch.
+Then, follow the instructions on [Selecting for Greenland-Specific Vector Data](Selecting-for-Greenland-Specific-Vector-Data) to extract features from vector layers using the custom polygon boundary layer instead of the "Greenland coastlines 2017" layer.

 ## Importing GPS and other GNSS Data Using the GPS Plugin